radicalbarracuda/sf-feminist-book-club/_study-guides/2017-04-13-feminism-is-for-everybody.md

 **Discussion Questions:**

 - Is there anything in your life you wish you could examine more, to find the "root" of why you think, feel, or act a certain way?
-- What do you think about hooks' strategies (a feminist TV network! songs! radio!) to disperse feminist education?
+- What do you think about hooks' strategies (A feminist TV network!
+Songs!
+Radio!) to disperse feminist education?

 ### 5: Our Bodies, Ourselves: Reproductive Rights

 Reproductive rights has since the beginning been a cornerstone of the feminist movement.
 It has also been a point of contention and is almost always associated exclusively with the right to abortion.
 This focus on abortion rather than reproductive rights as a whole reflects the class and race biases of the second wave feminist movement.
 Privileged women were most interested in access to birth control, while economically disadvantaged and racially targeted women were often concerned with the right to _have_ children: freedom from forced sterilization, for example.

 This does not mean that abortion is not an important issue in feminist politics, but that feminist reproductive politics must include ALL reproductive rights - including the right to choose to bear children - as well as access to women's healthcare across class lines.

 ### 6: Beauty Within and Without